gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 Software, however, is fundamentally different.
 It runs on man-made devices.
 We know the inner workings of the host system to exquisite detail.
 Really, the software situation smells more like mathematics than basic science.
 So how are claims verified in mathematics?
 Mathematical Logic!
 Is there a correlate for programs?

 ### Floyd-Hoare Triples
----

-What tools have been created to reason about our programs in a formal way?

-Well, there's already Mathematical Logic that allows us to express claims about algebraic systems and perform deductions from sets of claims, axioms, and logical truths. **Can this be applied to programs?**

-The answer is yes, but with some twists.
+Mathematical Logic allows us to express claims about algebraic systems and perform deductions from sets of claims, axioms, and logical truths. **Can this be applied to programs?** The answer is yes, but with some twists.
 Thanks to Robert Floyd and Tony Hoare for coming up with a formal system.

 Here's the basic idea.
 Programs are built up from commands, and we'd like to make claims of the form

-> Given that the program is in state, P, and I execute command C, I then expect the program to be in state Q

-or in the words of Wikipedia

 > When the precondition is met, executing the command establishes the postcondition